 A private vehicle is defined in the Act as any vehicle which is primarily used for the private purposes of the person who owns or has the right to use it.
 This would include company cars and leased cars used for business and pleasure.
 This is distinct to vehicles owned or leased by public authorities.
-Paragraph 7.49 of the Revised Codes of Practice provides guidance on the latter; if devices are used within a council owned vehicle with the knowledge of the occupants then this is not considered to be surveillance however hidden devices may require authorisation.
+Paragraph 7.49 of the Covert Surveillance and Property Interference Code of Practice provides guidance on the latter; if devices are used within a council owned vehicle with the knowledge of the occupants then this is not considered to be surveillance however hidden devices may require authorisation.

-Authorising Covert Directed Surveillance
+5. Authorising Covert Directed Surveillance

-For covert directed surveillance an Authorising Officer will not grant an authorisation unless he/she believes (and the prescribed forms require that the factors below are shown to have been taken into account):
+For covert directed surveillance, only an agreed individual can act as an Authorising Officer.
+They will not grant an authorisation unless they believe (and the prescribed forms require that the factors below are shown to have been taken into account):